tidalmigrations/tidalmigrations.github.io/pages/api/create_interview_questions.md

 ### Get a question number

 Before we can create our question we need to know what number to give our question.
-To find out what number we should use, we can either look at our interview questions in our web app, or we can query the API for all questions
+To find out what number we should use, we can either look at our interview questions in our web app, or we can query the API for all questions:

+    curl -X GET \
+      https\://[your subdomain].tidalmg.com/api/v1/questions \
+      -H authorization\:\ \"Bearer\ [auth token]\" \
-    curl -H Authorization\:\ \"Bearer\ <auth token>\"\ -H Content-Type\:\ application/json\
+      -H Content-Type\:\ application/json \
-    -XGET https\://<domain>.tidalmg.com/api/v1/questions -o questions.json
+      -o questions.json

-Now because our api returns all questions, in order based on their number we can use 'jq' again to quickly find the last question.
+Now, because our api returns all questions in order based on their number, we can use 'jq' again to quickly find the last question.

     jq '.[-1]' questions.json

-This will return us something like the question below, where you can see the number that this question has is 21.
+This will return us something like the question below.
+Note: this question has the number 21, so we are going to create a new question with a number of 22.

     {
       "id": 22,